jeremytammik/tbc/a/1973_estorage_rm.md

 No idea how to get this to be removed.
 Any help would be appreciated.

-**Answer:** You have to write a macro/addin that calls the above function and if that doesn't work it is usually due to entities on elements in nested families etc.  So it is not easy because sometimes it involves iterating families opening them calling the above and reloading them.
+**Answer:** You have to write a macro/addin that calls the above function and if that doesn't work it is usually due to entities on elements in nested families etc.
+So, it is not easy because sometimes it involves iterating families opening them calling the above and reloading them.
 This issue is also evident on links where the documents for such are loaded in the background and are not editable from the file they are linked into.

 Once a schema is loaded, then a different one loaded with the same id will cause this.
 Developers often don't appreciate that even changing the documentation for a schema makes it different.
 Any change to the structure of the schema or documentation makes it different.
 In this case, prevention is better than cure because the cure is very hard to achieve.

-Not sure who wrote the EnigmaSchema but they obviously wanted to leave no details.
+Not sure who wrote the EnigmaSchema, but they obviously wanted to leave no details.

 What I've also noticed in the past (not sure it is still true) is that once you get this dialogue then you can't remove the schema because it is in conflict.
 So, in the case of links for example you had to unload them all and deal with each file separately, i.e., to have Revit always in a state where the conflict had not arisen when you go to remove the schema.